nuuuwan/news_lk3_data/README.md

 *2024-06-01 10:57:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Sri-Lankan-monks-Minister-explore-rich-Buddhist-heritage-in-Pakistan/108-283876) · `en`

-Peshawar, June 1 (Daily Mirror) - A Sri Lankan delegation of Sri Lankan Buddhist monks and State Minister for Buddhasasana, Religious and Cultural Affairs, Vidura Wickramanayake called on the Governor of Khyber Pakhtunkhwa, Faisal Karim Kundi at the Governor’s House in Peshawar, Pakistan on Friday.
+Peshawar, June 1 (Daily Mirror) - A Sri Lankan delegation of Sri Lankan Buddhist monks and Minister for Buddhasasana, Religious and Cultural Affairs, Vidura Wickramanayake called on the Governor of Khyber Pakhtunkhwa, Faisal Karim Kundi at the Governor’s House in Peshawar, Pakistan on Friday.

 The meeting was part of their visit to Pakistan to participate in the symposium and exhibition titled “Gandhara to the World,” organized by the Ministry of Foreign Affairs.